Sophed/lg/README.md

 # lg
 ![image](preview.png)

-# usage
+# Usage
-add the package to your project
+Add the package to your project
 ```
 go get https://github.com/sophed/lg
 ```

-the following functions will then be available
+The following functions will then be available
 ```go
 package main